 - They have successfully acquired the skills related to the laboratory assignment(LAB), according to criteria published in practice guides and in the individual tests.
-It is understood that a student successfully acquire these skills, if their score is equal (or higher) to 50% of the maximum score (5 out of 10). - They have successfully acquired the skills related to the set of all tests and theoretical-practical (THEO-PRAC) assignments if they obtain an overall weighted grade equal to or higher than 4.5 out of 10.
-This grade can be obtained as the highest grade between [PEI+PC] or PC, if the PEI grade is higher than 3, or as [PC+REC] in the rest of the cases, where the REC is a PEI reassessment test to be taken with the overall test (PC).
+It is understood that a student successfully acquire these skills, if their score is equal (or higher) to 50% of the maximum score (5 out of 10). - They have successfully acquired the skills related to the set of all tests and theoretical-practical (THEO-PRAC) assignments if they obtain an overall weighted grade equal to or higher thar 4.5 out of 10.
+This grade can be obtained as the highest grade between [PEI+PF] or [PF+REC]; where the REC is a PEI re-assessment test, with a weight of 20% on the final grade, that will be taken with the overall test (PC).